-This month Iowa City held its #4 spot on the Best College Towns list.
-This is something of a trend in Iowa City – It shows up on lists as a great place to live all the time.
+In 2016 Iowa City moved up to the #3 spot on the Best College Towns list.
+This is up one spot compared to when I originally wrote this post back in 2012.
+This is a continuing trend in Iowa City – It shows up on lists as a great place to live all the time.
 Not too long ago I wrote about Iowa City’s #2 spot on the List of Cities for Successful Aging.
 When you think about it, those are two very different lists to be on.
 One list focuses on the younger members of the community, the other on older members of the community – Proving once again that Iowa City has something for everyone!

 The College Destination Index,(CDI), was compiled by the American Institute for Economic Research, (AIER).
 The first thing you’ll notice when you look at the list is just how many small towns are on it this year.
 How did so many small towns suddenly show up on a list that typically includes bigger cities and metros?
 The answer is relatively simple.
 The economic downturn caused a cosmic shift.
 The big cities were hit harder by the recession than smaller towns.
 Even without reading the report I can confirm that.
 The housing market in Iowa City took a dip during the last few years, it didn’t flatline like some of the bigger cities!